Court Rules

 Pre-Motion ProcedureMandatory

-Response to Rule 56 pre-motion conference letters due within 14 business days, max 6 pages.
+Rule 56 pre-motion conference letters require a response within 14 business days, limited to 6 pages.

 Rule 56 motions.
 All parties served with the moving party's pre-motion conference letter are required to serve and file a letter response within fourteen (14) business days of service of the moving party's letter.
 Responses to pre-motion conference letters under Rule 56 shall not exceed six pages.